boldbi/bold-bi-docs/docs/faq/how-to-change-dns-for-each-tenant-site.md

 ---

 > This document explains how to change the DNS for each site in the Bold BI version above 4.1.36.
-Refer to [this](/faq/how-to-change-dns-for-each-tenant-site-v4.1.36-or-below/) document to change the DNS for each site in the Bold BI version 4.1.36 or below.
+Please refer to the instructions on [how to change DNS for each site in Bold BI version 4.1.36 or below](/faq/how-to-change-dns-for-each-tenant-site-v4.1.36-or-below/).

 # How to change a DNS for each site in Bold BI Application